Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 Repairable write-off

-A vehicle considered a repairable write-off if:
+A vehicle is considered a repairable write-off if:

-- it is written-off, but is not to be a statutory write-off
+- it is written off, but is not to be a statutory write-off

 - the cost of the repairs will exceed the insured value of the vehicle